brooklee/donut/readme.md

 # 3D Donuts
-Custom made donut taht was built in blender in my journey to learn 3d for the web
+Custom made donut that was built in blender in my journey to learn 3d for the web

 Run this followed commands: